 As New Mexico’s only level I trauma center, UNM Hospital is a great place for any RN looking to work in an emergency or trauma setting.
 Every day in the ED is an opportunity to learn something new.
 Don’t take it from us though!
 RNs from our team share things they’ve learned during their time in the ED.

 “If you’re new to nursing, take an EMT Basic course.
 Be prepared for the stress, compassion, frustration, camaraderie – and the absolute best job in the world.
 Common sense, communication and good observation skills are the base job requirements.”

-“What surprised me the most about working in the Emergency Department was the level of enjoyment of my job, due to the great group of coworkers.
-We are a family!"
+“What surprised me most about working in the Emergency Department was the level of enjoyment of my job, due to the great group of co-workers.
+We’re a family!"